 You will also see plenty of professional swimmers who have this body shape as they develop strong shoulders.

-The aim of dressing for this triangle body shape
+The aim of dressing this shape

 If you desire to have what is considered to be the most ideal body shape, hourglass, you will want to draw attention away from your broad shoulders or big upper chest and draw attention to your slim lower body and often lean legs.